 Trek Hacks: How to choose your trekking shoesTrek: Ali Bedni Bugyal Trek

-1. Preferably select high ankle shoes.
+- Preferably select high-ankle shoes.
 They prevent ankle injuries.
 They provide stability while walking on rocks or while descending.

 - Midsole/Insole: There are various types of midsole available.
 Choose one that is abrasion-resistant for the prevention of blisters.
-They usually come for high ankle shoes.
+They usually come for high-ankle shoes.
 Insoles provide comfort and cushioning to the feet.
 Do not fall prey to cheap insoles.
-You can choose soles of Ortholite for abest comfort.
+You can choose the soles of Ortholite for the best comfort.

 - Sole: This is the most important part of the shoe to keep your feet in proper contact with the ground.
 No doubt, Vibram is the most recognised company for soles.
 Make sure the sole is flexible and not hard like Snow boots.
-Now, based the shape of your foot choose the shoes accordingly.
-For example, for broader feet do not buy narrow sole shoes.
+Now, based on the shape of your foot, choose the shoes accordingly.
+For example, for broader feet do not buy narrow-sole shoes.
 Else the feet will slide ahead while walking.

-4. Usually, a combination of Goretex Waterproof membrane, Aptonia/Ortholite insoles and Vibram soles are considered the best.
+- Usually, a combination of Gore Tex Waterproof membrane, Aptonia/Ortholite insoles and Vibram soles are considered the best.
 But these are expensive too.
-If you are frequent trekker and feel the worth in investing in these then shoes you must.
+If you are a frequent trekker and feel it is worth investing in these then shoes you must.

-6. The fit of the shoe: Always buy a shoe +1 of your foot size.
-After walking for long hours feet tend to swell and it needs the extra space.
-Also with 1-2 layers of wollen socks on cold days also suffice the need.
+- The fit of the shoe: Always buy a shoe +1 of your foot size.
+After walking for long hours, feet tend to swell and need extra space.
+With 1-2 layers of wool socks on cold days also suffice the need.

-7. If possible get used to the shoes before bringing them on the actual trek by using for 2-3 hours of a short hike.
+- If possible get used to the shoes before bringing them on the actual trek by using them for 2-3 hours of a short hike.